folkloreinc/laravel-graphql/docs/advanced.md

 ### Eager loading relationships

-The third argument passed to a query's resolve method is an instance of `GraphQL\Type\Definition\ResolveInfo` which you can use to retrieve keys from the request.
+The fourth argument passed to a query's resolve method is an instance of `GraphQL\Type\Definition\ResolveInfo` which you can use to retrieve keys from the request.
 The following is an example of using this information to eager load related Eloquent models.

 Your Query would look like